grafana/loki/docs/sources/setup/upgrade/_index.md

 #### Automatic stream sharding is enabled by default

-Automatic stream sharding helps keep write load from high volume streams balanced across ingesters and helps to avoid hot-spotting.
+Automatic stream sharding helps keep the write load of high volume streams balanced across ingesters and helps to avoid hot-spotting.
 Check out the [operations page](https://grafana.com/docs/loki/latest/operations/automatic-stream-sharding/) for more information

 #### Write dedupe cache is deprecated
 Write dedupe cache is deprecated because it not required by the newer single store indexes ([TSDB]({{< relref "../../operations/storage/tsdb" >}}) and [boltdb-shipper]({{< relref "../../operations/storage/boltdb-shipper" >}})).